 RSPCA staff treat a horse on the battlefield, 1916.There were occasional moments of friction as the army leadership worried that they would be perceived as unprepared or incompetent to care for their own animals, but it became clear that refusing assistance would be foolish and not in the best interests of the war effort.
 According to RSPCA records, more than 1,850,000 horses and mules were treated in British army veterinary hospitals and 80 per cent treated were returned fit for duty.

-Some of these were animals from the AEF, because the U.S. Army did not build any veterinary hospitals of its own during the 20 months between the time the U.S. entered the war and the armistice ending the conflict.
+Some of these were animals from the AEF, because the U.S. Army was still very much in the building phase with its own veterinary hospitals during the 20 months between the time the U.S. entered the war and the armistice ending the conflict.

 After the war ended, General Douglas Haig, Field Marshal Commanding-in-Chief of the British Armies in France, sent a letter of thanks to the RSPCA, with a list of its major contributions.

 The U.S. counterpart to Blue Star was American Red Star Animal Relief.
 It was founded in 1916 as a direct response of the American public to the horrors of animals suffering in the war.